SDRausty/sdrausty.github.io/index.md

 ---
 Message to https://github.com/Grimler91 You enticed me to contribute.
 Then you deleted my hard effort, my work numerous times before I became aware of your destructive actions towards Termux development.
 And latter you banned my account from Termux.  @Grimler91, You are keeping Termux off Wikipedia and I know why.
 You wanna my latex academic literature and my smartphone bitcoins Swedish liaison.
 My academic literature is not to be stolen/deleted, by you and your Termuxed deb packages.

 Message to https://github.com/fornwall DITTO.
 Do you like being the stooge?
 Too lazy to merge pull requests?
-Or is it, no ones rooted and I cannot get the bitcoins?
+Or is it, no ones rooted and I cannot get the bitcoins and bounce a Tesla autodrive?

 Message to https://github.com/Neo-Oli DITTO without Swedish encouraging me to root my stuff.
 Just you and your team encouraging me to root away my Android citadel.